Mary Kasten

-Mary C. Kasten is a former American Republican politician who served in the Missouri House of Representatives.
+Mary C. Kasten (June 6, 1928 – October 12, 2024) was an American politician who was a Republican politician who served in the Missouri House of Representatives.

+Life and career

 Born in or near Matthews, Missouri, she attended Matthews schools, Southeast Missouri State University, and the University of Pittsburgh.
 She married Dr. Melvin C. Kasten on June 19, 1949.

+Kasten died on October 12, 2024, at the age of 96.